As our global digital village continues to get smaller and tighter, it is nice to get out and visit the real world.

 The Alp Spektakel is capped off with the crowning of the Alpkönigin (Alp Queen).
 No, it is not the most beautiful maiden from the Alps.
 We are talking about the most beautiful and most milk-producing cow at the event!
 This past year, it was none other than Pinia from Hans Valär-Pollett of Jenaz's farm.

-My advice: Plan your trip to next year's Prättigauer Alp Spektakel now.
+My advice is to plan your trip to the Prättigauer Alp Spektakel.
 Start your fence setting training today and stop shaving.
 With a little practice and patience, you could be next year’s Älplerkönigin or -könig or win the title of best natural beard!